 For our senior mechanical engineering capstone, our team was tasked with designing and creating a drone utilizing commercially available parts.
 The drone must be able to engage and deploy different payloads while remaining airborne.
 These payloads will include a camera for potential surveying, a payload that must be equal or greater in weight to 30% of the drone's empty weight, and a 3D-printed cruise missile that must be able hit a target after being deployed.
-The drone must be able to complete a predesignated course where it will take off, deploy the cruise missile, fly to the first payload, pick it up, fly across the field, drop the payload, fly to the next payload, pick it up, fly across the field, drop the team, take a picture, and land safely.
+The drone must be able to complete a predesignated course where it will take off, deploy the cruise missile, fly to the first payload, pick it up, fly across the field, drop the payload, fly to the next payload, pick it up, fly across the field, drop the payload, pick up a camera, fly to the team, take a picture, and land safely.
 We have codenamed this project DORIS - Drone Operated Reconnaissance and Interchange System.